momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

    └── util.rs
 ```

-Now there is only one crate named `integration_tests`, whose source file is main.rs.
+Now there is only one crate named `integration_tests`, whose source file is `main.rs`.

-main.rs only declare submodules:
+`main.rs` only declare submodules:

 ```rs
 // main.rs